 All participants are expected to be peer-leaders - that is taking joint responsibility for team creativity, team productivity, team problem solving, team unity and coaching others to succeed.
 As a peer-leader you also support your designated team leader in their role to guide the team.

 Learn more through reading the reflections from past peer-leader winners, and checking out our Peer-Leadership Self-Evaluation to understand the qualities that we expect of you.

 The top peer-leaders wins the University of Otago Business School Champion Global Peer-Leader Award and NZ$1,000 prize money.

 How do I become a team leader?

-There are three ways you can become a team leader:
+There are four ways you can step up to become the overall team leader:

 - You are a member of a sponsoring organisation.
 The team leaders are appointed before the start of the contest and receive training and support.